 Most Viewed Videos

-Above: Normal CNS Video, normal fetal CNS at 22 2/7ths weeks.
-Key fetal anatomy includes the choroid plexus, the septum cavum pellucidi (SCP), lateral ventricles, and the corpus callosum.
+Above.
+Normal fetal CNS at 22 2/7ths weeks.
+Key fetal anatomy includes the choroid plexus, the septum cavum pellucidi (SCP), the lateral ventricles, and the corpus callosum.
 The pericallosal artery is a continuation of the anterior cerebral artery and it continues superiorly and posteriorly supplying the corpus callosum and the medial aspect of the cerebral hemisphere.
 Video Courtesy: Dr. Mayank Chowdhury; Pallav Imaging Institute, Mayflower Women’s Hospital, Ahmedabad, India.

-Above: Cervical myelomeningocele.
-Transverse view of cervical spine with myelomeningocele.
+Above.
+Cervical myelomeningocele.
+Transverse view of the cervical spine with myelomeningocele.

-Above umbilical cord cyst.
+Above.
+Umbilical cord cyst.
 Mid-trimester scan.
-Courtesy: Firoz Bhuvar, MD (World Ultrasound, color Doppler and Echo Society)
+Video Courtesy: Firoz Bhuvar, MD (World Ultrasound, color Doppler and Echo Society).